 Zander (Stizostedion lucioperca) are a member of the perch family but with the predatory feeding behaviour of the pike.
 Read more about this attractive fish and why you can't release one if caught.

-Appearance: zander are often a greeny brown colour with dark vertical markings similar to the perch and a cream or white belly.
+Appearance: zander are often a greeny brown colour with dark vertical markings, similar to the perch, and a cream or white belly.
 Their distinctive features are a double dorsal fin, with the front fin containing hard and quite sharp rays.
 They also have a flat spine at the rear of the gill cover.
-They have two long sharp teeth at the front that are vampire-looking in appearance.
-Zander have large eyes that can often be opaque which is an adaptation to seeing in murky waters so that the zander can take advantage of its prey.
+They have two long, sharp teeth at the front that are vampire-looking in appearance.
+Zander have large eyes that can often be opaque, which is an adaptation to enable them to see in murky waters and take advantage of prey.

 British record: 21lb 5oz (British Record Fish Committee January 2015)

-Lateral Line scale count: 80-87 (this is the dark row of scales along the central length of the fishes body).
+Lateral line scale count: 80-87 (this is the dark row of scales along the central length of the fish's body)

 Lifespan: up to 20 years

 Zander excel in their hunting style in murky and heavily coloured waters.
 Heavily boated canals or deep rivers are great places to catch zander.
 Zander can be caught on small lures, but generally they prefer either dead baits or, better still, live baits.
 Using fish as bait involves the use of a double or treble hook and wire trace.
 Part of the hook holds the bait in place while the other part is used to hook the fish.
 The bait can either be held in place with weight or used similarly to a lure whereby the bait is cast out and retrived.

 Try the Oxford Canal, Ashby Canal, Coventry Canal, Grand Union, South Stratford, Gloucester & Sharpness Canal and the River Severn.